Bonfire Night: Keeping Everyone Safe at Your Display

 Make sure you’re keeping any children and pets at a suitable distance from the bonfire.
 Supervise them at all times to ensure they’re not getting too close and putting themselves in danger.

 When you’ve finished your bonfire, put it out.
 Pour water on it to extinguish the flames, rather than letting it burn itself out.
+Keep an eye on it to ensure it's completely out.
 You never know if it might have a last bit of life in it and flare up while you’re not there.

 Firework safety